But my curiosity got the better of me and I decided to click through and see what advice Dale from Blogging Her Way recommended.

 And in case you’re wondering if this strategy works, here’s a quick screenshot of just one of the affiliate programs I was a part of in 2017:

-Another thing I really like about Coco’s book is that her advice is up to date.
+Another thing I really like about Dale’s book is that her advice is up to date.
 When I first got started with Pinterest marketing, I read through Elise’s ebook.
 It was a good start and what introduced me to affiliate marketing on Pinterest, but it’s really not as up to date as it should be, especially in terms of disclosures.

 Suggestions for when you’re reading